 Having this list helps you to give this information correctly and quickly at a time when you might need it the most, such as in an emergency.

 Remember to ask your healthcare provider to update this list when you have a new medicine added, a medicine stopped or a change in dose.
-This can happen if you have had side effects, been discharged from hospital or seen a new doctor.
+This can happen if you have had side effects, been unwell or in hospital or seen a new doctor.

-It’s important that you can read the labels on your medicines so you know about it, how to take and store it and the expiry date.
-Let your pharmacist know if you cannot read the labels as they may be able to make labels with larger print, or write the medicine details on another sheet.
+It’s important that you can read the labels on your medicine so you know what it is, how to take and store it and the expiry date.
+Let your pharmacist know if you can't read the labels.
+They may be able to make labels with larger print or write extra information on another sheet.
 You could also use a magnifying glass.

-Weak oesophagus muscles and some health conditions can make it hard to swallow tablets or capsules.
-If this happens, ask your doctor, nurse or pharmacist if other forms of the medicine are available such as a liquid, dispersible tablet (dissolves in water), patch or suppository.
+Some people find it hard to swallow tablets or capsules as they get older.
+If this happens, ask your doctor, nurse or pharmacist if your medicines are available as a liquid, dispersible tablet (dissolves in water), patch or suppository.

-Ask your pharmacist if your tablets can be crushed, or your capsules opened and dispersed in water, before taking them.
+Ask your pharmacist if your tablets can be crushed, or your capsules opened and mixed in water before taking them.
 Only some tablets and capsules can be taken this way.

-All medicines, including OTC medicines, herbal remedies, vitamins and supplements, can have unwanted effects.
-The chance of getting side effects varies from person to person.
-Some side effects are more common than others and older adults may be more at risk of some of them.
+All medicines, including OTC medicines, herbal remedies, vitamins and supplements, can have side effects.
+The chance of getting side effects varies.
+Some side effects are more common than others and older adults may be more at risk of experiencing them.

-If you notice a new problem that starts within hours or days of taking a new medicine, it could be that the medicine is the cause.
-There are also medicines that have delayed side effects, which may arise after taking the medicine for some time.
-If you think that your medicine is causing a side effect, talk to your doctor, nurse or pharmacist.
+If you notice a new problem that starts after taking a new medicine, it could be that the medicine is the cause.
+Talk to your doctor, nurse or pharmacist if this happens.

 Read more about side effects of medicines.

-Older adults have a greater risk of falls and they are more harmful as you age, causing broken bones, severe bleeding and other serious injuries.
+Older adults have a greater risk of falls, and falls are more harmful as you age, causing broken bones, bleeding and other serious injuries.
 Some medicines can increase your risk of falls.
-These include medicines that affect your balance, blood pressure or vision, or medicines that cause drowsiness, dizziness or confusion.
+These include medicines that affect your balance, blood pressure or eyesight, or medicines that can make you dizzy, drowsy or confused.